sparkbox/standard/security/timemachine.md

-# Encrypting Time Machine Backups
+# Time Machine Backup Disk Encryption
 Time Machine Backups contain a working image of your computer at the time the backup was taken.
 For this reason, encrypting these backups is important.